Split S2: Analysis of pressure

 According to Harrison's Principles of Internal Medicine, "Normally, blood pressure falls during inspiration (equal or less than 10 mmHg), due to an increase in blood flow into the right ventricle with displacement of the interventricular septum to the left, decreasing left ventricular filling and cardiac output".

 The pressure in the right ventricle tries to open the pulmonary valve.
 The pressure in the pulmonary artery tries to close the pulmonary valve.
-Remember that the higher pressure will "win".
+The higher pressure will "win".
 Hence, the closure of the pulmonary valve (P2) will be delayed since the pressure in the right ventricle is increased in inspiration, opposing the pressure in the pulmonary artery and keeping it open longer than in expiration.
 The change in A2 is not that evident.
 Thus P2 appears after A2 in inspiration.

 Pathological split

 The different types of split S2 can be associated with medical conditions: